Alistair Fair profile picture

 Alistair's research examines the architectural history of Scotland, England and Wales in the twentieth century, and is shaped by two key ideas.
 First, that architectural modernism was a broad-based project in which clients, designers, and consultants all sought to explore and respond to the idea of modernity itself.
 Second, that ‘mainstream’ practice is as significant as the kind of avant-garde projects more usually featured in architectural histories.
 As a historian, Alistair is interested in investigating these ideas using a wide range of documentary and other contemporary evidence, setting architecture in wider contexts.

-Current research interests are as follows:
+Current research interests and expertise are as follows:

 Other areas where Alistair has particular expertise are as follows: